szopenkrk/dajzekompa/README.md

 In order to run the project locally, you need to install node dependencies first:
 > npm install

+Then, database migrations have to be ran once (to setup the database structure):
+> npm run db:migrate

 After that, if you want to just start the project, run:
 > npm start